How do you know what your customers think about your product?

 Many teams struggle to leverage data due to a lack of accessibility.
 However, the right health scoring system will break that barrier down.
 As a data visualization tool, the technology gives everyone on your team a clear understanding of the status of each account.

-Although generating new business is essential to the long-term profitability of your SaaS company, active customers represent an even greater value.
+Although customer acquisition is essential to the long-term profitability of your SaaS company, active customers represent an even greater value.
 As Kaiser Mulla-Feroze, a long-time SaaS executive, explained, “The key to running any subscription or recurring revenue business is successfully making the shift in mindset from acquiring a new customer to retaining, nurturing and growing existing customers.”

-Tracking your CLV overtime will help your team ensure that you’re doing just as much for your existing customers as you are your new ones.
+Tracking your CLV overtime will help your team ensure that you’re doing just as much for every existing customer as you are your new ones.

 To make the most out of an NPS survey, follow it with an open-ended question that gets at the “why” behind the score.
 A follow-up question like “What is the primary reason for your score?” is one way to get context for the score your customer gave and gives you a place to start in assessing their feedback.